-- 3. An entity shall present a statement of changes in equity showing in the statement: - (a) total comprehensive income for the period showing separately the total amounts attributable to owners of the parent and to non-controlling interest - (b) for each component of equity, the effects of retrospective application or retrospective restatement recognised in accordance with AASB 108 Accounting Policies, changes in Accounting Estimates and Errors - (c) for each component of equity, a reconciliation between the carrying amount at the beginning and the end of the period, separately disclosing changes from: - (i) profit or loss - (ii) other comprehensive income, and - (iii) transactions with owners in their capacity as owners, showing separately contributions by and distributions to owners and changes in ownership interests in subsidiaries that do not result in the loss of control. - 4.
+- 3. An entity shall present a statement of changes in equity showing in the statement: - a. total comprehensive income for the period showing separately the total amounts attributable to owners of the parent and to non-controlling interest - for each component of equity, the effects of retrospective application or retrospective restatement recognised in accordance with AASB 108 Accounting Policies, changes in Accounting Estimates and Errors - c. for each component of equity, a reconciliation between the carrying amount at the beginning and the end of the period, separately disclosing changes from: - (i) profit or loss - (ii) other comprehensive income, and - (iii) transactions with owners in their capacity as owners, showing separately contributions by and distributions to owners and changes in ownership interests in subsidiaries that do not result in the loss of control. - 4.
 As the fund is exempt from income taxes and attributes income to its unit holders, it does not distinguish between different components of equity as this is maintained individually for each unitholder based on their date of investment and cost basis of their investment.
 Therefore, only one column is presented in the statement of changes in equity.

 However, a statement of changes in equity will need to present separate columns for separate equity items where the fund is not exempt from income taxes.
-Refer to VALUE ACCOUNTS Holdings annual financial reporting December 2019 publication page 61 for illustration and further information.
+Refer to VALUE ACCOUNTS Holdings annual financial reporting December 2020 publication page 62 for illustration and further information.

 Further, equity reserves such as foreign currency translation reserves or cash flow hedge reserves should be presented in the statement of changes in equity.
-As the Fund does not have any have any these have not been included in the template disclosure.
+As the Fund does not have any of these types of reserves these have not been included in the template disclosure.

-- The Fund's units have been classified as equity as they satisfied the following criteria in paragraph 16A of AASB 132 Financial instruments: - (a) the puttable financial instrument entitles the holder to a pro-rata share of net assets in the event of the Fund's liquidation - (b) the puttable financial instrument is in the class of instruments that is subordinate to all other classes of instruments and class features are identical - (c) the puttable financial instrument does not include any contractual obligations to deliver cash or another financial asset, or to exchange financial instruments with another entity under potentially unfavourable conditions to the Fund, and it is not a contract settled in the Fund's own equity instruments; and - (d) the total expected cash flows attributable to the puttable financial instrument over the life are based substantially on the profit or loss.
+- 5. The Fund's units have been classified as equity as they satisfied the following criteria in paragraph 16A of AASB 132 Financial instruments: Presentation: - a. the puttable financial instrument entitles the holder to a pro-rata share of net assets in the event of the Fund's liquidation - b. the puttable financial instrument is in the class of instruments that is subordinate to all other classes of instruments and class features are identical - c. the puttable financial instrument does not include any contractual obligations to deliver cash or another financial asset, or to exchange financial instruments with another entity under potentially unfavourable conditions to the Fund, and it is not a contract settled in the Fund's own equity instruments; and - d. the total expected cash flows attributable to the puttable financial instrument over the life are based substantially on the profit or loss.

-6. Where the Fund changed its constitution and the other conditions to adopt the AMIT tax regime have been met during the year (rather than from 1 July 2017), the amount reclassified to equity will reflect the net assets attributable to unitholders on the day before the change become effective.
-As a consequence, application, redemptions, units issued upon reinvestment of distributions and distributions paid and payable presented in the statement of changes in equity will only include transactions that occurred on or after the reclassification of units to equity.
+- 6. where the Fund changes its constitution, and the other conditions to adopt the AMIT tax regime have been met during the year (rather than from 1 July 2017), the amount reclassified to equity will reflect the net assets attributable to unitholders on the day before the change become effective.
+As a consequence, application, redemptions, units issued upon reinvestment of distributions and distributions paid and payable presented in the statement of changes in equity will only include transactions that occurred on or after the reclassification of units to equity. - 7.
+In the case of entities that have not adopted the AMIT tax regime or do not meet the requirements of presenting units attributable to unitholders as equity in accordance with AASB 132 (e.g. entities with multiple classes of units), net assets attributable to unitholders should continue to be disclosed as a liability.
+This alternative presentation is illustrated in Appendix G.

-Statement of cash flows1-20
+Statement of cash flows 1-20